iadvize/documentation/Documentation.md

 *i.e. if your primary goal is to know your users’ usernames, it is the first information you should ask them for.*

 **Configure your verification url**
-This is the URL on which we will check your app.
-It also helps us check if your credentials are valid.
+On our side we will pre validate requirements of the fields you have defined (mandatory, list values...).
+Verification URL lets you implement your own installation validation logic.
+For example you can check if API keys or username/password are valid on different systems.
+We will automatically call this URL if you fill in this
-Please read the [verification Url](#verification-url) section right below.
+Please find technical details in the [verification Url](#verification-url) section right below.

 *i.e. users might be required to authenticate with an email and a password.
 In this case, you need to create two different fields, one for the email and one for the password.*